Cookbook » Exception Handling

 Catch an Exception from an Async Task

-Similar to std::future, tf::Executor::async will store the exception in the shared state referenced by the returned std::future handle.
+Similar to std::future, tf::Executor::async stores any exception in the shared state referenced by the returned std::future handle.

 tf::Executor executor;